jacekturek/RELATIONAL_SIG_DATABASE/queries.md

 # Do some relational math - queries

+Reilational language SQL can enable generating some query data for analysing what kind of information can be seen in the databse.
+The amount of data is not big, it can be developed but the database doesn't have to include a lot of data to explain the SEO process.

 Relations = tables have attributes:
 SELECT DISTINCT will show RANKINGS (IN ME) in the database: